cc-learningTogether/learning-together_python/README.md

 4. You can test that the application works.Run this command on your terminal within the root directory to perform this test: `python app.py`
   - DEV
     - If you add package, add that information to requirementx.txt: `pip freeze > requirements.txt`
+    - Database
+      - Database is Postgres
+      - Write your postgres password in `.env`
         - To connect database via Flask-SQLArchemy, URL of the database should start from `postgresql:// ~ `
+      - Follow [this page](https://flask-migrate.readthedocs.io/en/latest/) to use Flask-SQLAlchemy

 5. To leave the virtual environment. `(.<name>) [test@localhost ~]$ deactivate`